Peptic ulcers: what are the symptoms?

 Sometimes people are not aware they have an ulcer until they experience a serious complication, and some of these may include the following.

-If the blood vessels that become damaged are larger, however, the bleeding will occur much more rapidly.
+If larger blood vessels are involved, the bleeding will occur much more rapidly.
 This is a more dangerous situation.
 You may feel weak when you stand up, or you may faint or vomit blood.
 Your stools may be a black or dark red colour (from the blood) and ‘tar-like’ in consistency.

-If you have any of these symptoms you should seek medical attention immediately, as you may need surgery to stop the bleeding.
+If you have any of these symptoms you should seek medical attention immediately, as you may need treatment to stop the bleeding.

-Although this occurs rarely, ulcers can develop to such an extent that they completely penetrate through the stomach or duodenal wall.
-This causes gastric contents, including partially digested food, to leak through this opening into the abdominal cavity (the peritoneum), resulting in peritonitis (inflammation of the abdominal cavity).
+Although rare, ulcers can develop to such an extent that they completely perforate through the stomach or duodenal wall.
+This can cause the gastric contents, including partially digested food, to leak through this opening into the abdominal cavity, resulting in peritonitis (inflammation of the membrane that lines the abdominal cavity).
 This can cause sudden, severe abdominal pain that is worsened by any kind of movement.
-Perforation is a medical emergency that needs immediate surgery in a hospital.

 Narrowing and obstruction